 University of Houston-Clear Lake (UHCL) is one of 149 educator preparation programs in the State of Texas that are accredited to recommend educators for certificates.
 The State Board for Educator Certification (SBEC)/Texas Education Agency (TEA) implements stringent guidelines and standards for initial and advanced levels of educator certification.
-These standards are evaluated according to UHCL students' rates of performance on the SBEC/TEA state assessments.
-The TEA's last announcement of UHCL's overall final pass rate on all state assessments was 100%.
+TEA accreditation for 2013-2014 was based on candidate pass rate performance on state assessments.
+TEA's last announcement of UHCL's overall final pass rate on all state assessments was 100%.
+For 2014-2015, programs were evaluated on pass rates, principal appraisals of beginning teachers and on the field supervision support given to beginning teachers.
+For 2015-2016, programs will additionally be evaluated for accreditation on the improvement in achievement made by the students of UHCL's beginning teachers.

-The administrative functions for the certification process are conducted by the Educator Certification and Standards Division of the TEA.
+The administrative functions for the certification process are conducted by the Educator Preparation Programs-Accountability & Program Management Division of the TEA.
 Licensing authority remains with the SBEC/TEA.